The D-Day Battlefields

 UTAH Beach Museum

-The focal point for commemoration at UTAH Beach is the UTAH Beach Museum, a fitting tribute to the military personnel who participated in Operation Overlord.
+The focal point for commemoration at UTAH Beach is the UTAH Beach D-Day Museum, a fitting tribute to the military personnel who participated in Operation Overlord.
 The original Museum on this site, built around a German blockhouse known as WN5, opened in 1962 but was expanded in 1994.
-(LINK)*
+The official website has a wealth of information on the creation of the current museum and the events that took place here on 6 June 1944: www.utah-beach.com.

-Then, in June 2011 it was completely renovated and greatly enlarged with a new 1,000 sq meter hall and a hangar to house one of the last surviving B-26 Marauders, named ‘Dinah Might’.
+In June 2011 the UTAH Beach museum was completely renovated and greatly enlarged with a new 1,000 sq meter hall and a hangar to house one of the last surviving B-26 Marauder bombers, named ‘Dinah Might’.
 The designer of the project, architect Nicholas Keleman, has succeeded in harmonising the buildings with the dunes using natural light and making it a highly memorable ‘visitor experience’ in keeping with the subject matter.

 The UTAH Beach Museum is one of several must-see attractions for anyone interested in the history of the Landings with many of the well-spaced and illuminated attractions easy to photograph.
 In addition to the superbly restored Marauder, there are several military vehicles including a German Goliath disposable tracked mine, artillery pieces and a landing craft.